International Carnivorous Plant Society

 There has been a long discussion in the literature about how the pitchers of Cephalotus are constructed.
 Plant anatomists have been staring at and slicing and dicing the pitchers since the middle of the 19th century.
 On a general inspection the pitchers are as elaborate as any Nepenthes pitcher.
 But more detailed inspection showed that the pitchers are not your folded simple leaf like with Sarracenia and Nepenthes.
 Lloyd (1942) and DeGreef (1990 PDF) summarize the studies demonstrating this and discuss the results under the assumption Cephalotus is a member of the Saxifragales and proto-Cephalotus had a peltate saxifrage-type leaf.

 Left: Cross section of a Cephalotus leaf petiole showing the circular arrangement of vascular bundles.
 The flat side of the petiole is the lid side.
 Right: Cross section is of an Oxalis triangularis leaf petiole.
 This is typical of peltate leaves where the petiole joins the leaf near the center.
 Notice how the Oxalis triangularis has five bundles while Cephalotus has six.
-This mirrors the situation with the flowers.
+This mirrors the situation with their flowers.

 Cephalotus follicularis with large non-carnivorous leaves.
 It is possible to find plants in deep shade that only produce non-carnivorous leaves.
 Photo © Richard Nunn.